-Our research and development expenses consist mainly of costs associated with the clinical trials of our product candidates, the salaries, benefits and stock-based compensation of research and development personnel, laboratory supplies and materials, facility costs, costs for consultants and related contract research, licensing fees, and depreciation of laboratory equipment.
+Our research and development expenses consist mainly of costs associated with the clinical trials of our product candidates which have not yet received regulatory approval for marketing and for which no alternative future use has been identified.
+This includes the salaries, benefits and stock-based compensation of research and development personnel, laboratory supplies and materials, facility costs, costs for consultants and related contract research, licensing fees, and depreciation of laboratory equipment.
 We track research and development costs by the type of cost incurred.
 We partially offset research and development expenses with the recognition of estimated amounts receivable from the State of Connecticut pursuant to a program under which we can exchange qualified research and development income tax credits for cash.

 Our research and development staff conducts our internal research and development activities, which include research, product development, clinical development and manufacturing and related activities.
-This staff is divided between our facilities in Valencia, California, Elmsford, New York, Paramus, New Jersey and Danbury, Connecticut.
+This staff is divided between our facilities in Valencia, California, Paramus, New Jersey and Danbury, Connecticut.
 We expense research and development costs as we incur them.